Have a question that isn’t answered below?

 What does “fee only” mean?

-“Fee only” means that Highland Investment Advisors (“HIA”) does not accept referral fees or commissions from selling any investment product.
+“Fee only” means that Highland Investment Advisors (“HIA”) does not accept referral fees or commissions from selling investment products.
 Being fee only, our compensation is derived solely from asset based fees or hourly fees for specific financial planning engagements.
-We believe commissions and referral fees create conflicts of interest, because those forms of renumeration incentivize recommendations for particular products.
+We believe commissions and referral fees create conflicts of interest, because those forms of compensation bias recommendations for particular products.

 Why is choosing a fee only advisor important?